abical/abical.github.io/README.md

 ![harvard logo](https://github.com/abical/abical.github.io/blob/master/p%20image/harvard%20university%20logo%20(2).png?raw=true)

-Abigail is currently a freshman at Harvard University in Cambridge, MA.
+Abigail is currently a sophomore at Harvard University in Cambridge, MA.
 She is an aspiring engineer and an active artist.
 Abigail prides herself in her involvement in campus activities outside of the realm of academia.
-She is an Event Chair for Harvard's Half Asian People's Association to celebrate her half-Filipino and half-Scottish identity.
-Additionally, Abigail was on various teams in order to plan two on-campus events: HackImpact and the seventh annual Harvard College Film Festival.
-While the two events were in the works for Spring 2020, they have been postponed till Fall 2020 due to the COVID-19 outbreak.
+She has been involved in a variety of clubs and activities at Harvard, which you can read more about on this page.

 <!--- possible image![harvard img](https://github.com/abical/abical.github.io/blob/master/p%20image/harvard%20img_%20(2).PNG?raw=true) --->